rsksmart/rsk-utils/README.md

 <a name="isHexString"></a>

 ### isHexString(str) ⇒ <code>Boolean</code>
-Check if a string is hex string
+Checks if a string is hex string

 **Kind**: global function
 **Params**